yangli136/abc-parent/README.md

 1. added unit test dependencies, JUnit 5 is used as unit test engine.
 1. enabled resource filtering
 1. configured Google style check
+1. configured spring-boot-maven-plugin to work with Spring Boot Actuator, build info and GIT commit info will be generated by default.